-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) No. 2016-02, Leases (Topic 842) (ASC 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessers).
-The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of the lease, respectively.
-A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
-ASC 842 provides a lessee with an option to not account for leases with a term of 12 month or less as leases in the scope of the new standard.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) No. 2016-02, Leases (Topic 842) (ASC 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
+The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether the lease is effectively a financed purchase by the lessee.
+This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease, respectively.
+A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of 12 month or less as leases in the scope of the new standard.
 ASC 842 supersedes the previous leases standard, ASC 840 Leases.
-For public business entities, this ASU is effective for fiscal years, and should be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
+For public business entities, this ASU is effective for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years, and should be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 Early adoption is permitted.
 As amended by ASU No. 2020-05, for all other entities, this ASU is effective for fiscal years beginning after December 15, 2022.
-As a result of the Company having elected the extended transition period for complying with new or revised accounting guadards pursuant to Section 107(b) of the JOBS Act, ASU No. 2016-02 is effective for the Company for the year ended December 31, 2022, and all interim periods within.
+As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, ASU No. 2016-02 is effective for the Company for the year ended December 31, 2022, and all interim periods within.
 In July 2018, the FASB issued supplemental adoption guidance and clarification to ASC 842 within ASU No. 2018-10, Codification Improvements to Topic 842, Leases and ASU No. 2018-11, Leases (Topic 842): Targeted Improvements.
-ASU No. 2018-11 provides another transition method in addition to the existing modified retrospective transition method by allowing entities to initially apply the new leasing standard at the adoption date and recognize a cumulative-effect ad
+ASU No. 2018-11 provides another transition method in addition to the existing

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326) (ASC 326): Measurement of Credit Losses on Financial Instruments, which introduced the expected credit losses methodology for the measurement of credit losses on financial assets measured at amortized cost basis, replacing the previous incurred loss methodology.
-The amendments in Update 2016-13 added Topic 326, Financial Instruments -Credit Losses, made several consequential amendments to the Codification.
+The amendments in Update 2016-13 added Topic 326, Financial Instruments-Credit Losses, made several consequential amendments to the Codification.
 Update 2016-13 also modified the accounting for available-for-sale debt securities, which must be individually assessed for credit losses when fair value is less than the amortized cost basis, in accordance with Subtopic 326-30, Financial Instruments-Credit Losses-Available-for-Sale Debt Securities.
-The guidance is effective for public business entities for annual periods beginning after December 15, 2019, including interim periods, therein.
+The guidance is effective for public business entities for annual periods beginning after December 15, 2019, including interim periods within those years.
+For all other entities, the standard is effective for annual periods beginning after December 15, 2022 and interim periods, therein.
 Early adoption is permitted.
 Since the Company has elected to use the extended transition period under the JOBS Act available to emerging growth companies (EGCs), the ASU is effective for the Company for fiscal years beginning after December 15, 2022.
 The Company does not expect the adoption to have a material impact on its consolidated financial statements.